micli/timeseriesdb-benchmarks/docs/index.md

 + Best performance is

-Summaraied above information, we recommended **TDEngine** database as the best choice.
+Summaraied above information, we recommended **** database as the best choice.

 ## Scoping